 Why use CrowdTangle?

-- Identifying distribution partnerships through Link Checker and our Chrome Extension, as well as saved search leaderboards
+- Identifying distribution partnerships through the Link Checker Chrome Extension, as well as saved search leaderboards.

 How do I invite people to the dashboard?